elbb/bb-buildingblock/README.md

 ## Using concourse CI for a CI/CD build

 The pipeline file must be uploaded to concourse CI via `fly`.
 Enter the build users ssh private key into the file `ci/credentials.template.yaml` and rename it to `ci/credentials.yaml`.
+Note the indentation of the ssh key as in the template file.

 **Note: `credentials.yaml` is ignored by `.gitignore` and will not be checked in.**